decentraland/schemas/report/schemas.api.md

     validate: ValidateFunction<BodyShape>;
 }

+// Warning: (ae-missing-release-tag) "CampaignGasPriceHigherThanExpectedEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CampaignGasPriceHigherThanExpectedEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type CampaignGasPriceHigherThanExpectedEvent = BaseEvent & {
+    type: Events.Type.REWARDS;
+    subType: Events.SubType.Rewards.CAMPAIGN_GAS_PRICE_HIGHER_THAN_EXPECTED;
+    metadata: CampaignWellKnownIssueEventMetadata;
+};

+// @public (undocumented)
+export namespace CampaignGasPriceHigherThanExpectedEvent {
+    const // (undocumented)
+    schema: JSONSchema<CampaignGasPriceHigherThanExpectedEvent>;
+    const // (undocumented)
+    validate: ValidateFunction<CampaignGasPriceHigherThanExpectedEvent>;
+}

+// Warning: (ae-missing-release-tag) "CampaignOutOfFundsEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CampaignOutOfFundsEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type CampaignOutOfFundsEvent = BaseEvent & {
+    type: Events.Type.REWARDS;
+    subType: Events.SubType.Rewards.CAMPAIGN_OUT_OF_FUNDS;
+    metadata: CampaignWellKnownIssueEventMetadata;
+};

+// @public (undocumented)
+export namespace CampaignOutOfFundsEvent {
+    const // (undocumented)
+    schema: JSONSchema<CampaignOutOfFundsEvent>;
+    const // (undocumented)
+    validate: ValidateFunction<CampaignOutOfFundsEvent>;
+}

+// Warning: (ae-missing-release-tag) "CampaignOutOfStockEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CampaignOutOfStockEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type CampaignOutOfStockEvent = BaseEvent & {
+    type: Events.Type.REWARDS;
+    subType: Events.SubType.Rewards.CAMPAIGN_OUT_OF_STOCK;
+    metadata: CampaignWellKnownIssueEventMetadata;
+};

+// @public (undocumented)
+export namespace CampaignOutOfStockEvent {
+    const // (undocumented)
+    schema: JSONSchema<CampaignOutOfStockEvent>;
+    const // (undocumented)
+    validate: ValidateFunction<CampaignOutOfStockEvent>;
+}

+// Warning: (ae-forgotten-export) The symbol "BaseEventMetadata" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "CampaignWellKnownIssueEventMetadata" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type CampaignWellKnownIssueEventMetadata = BaseEventMetadata & {
+    owner: EthAddress;
+    campaignId: string;
+    campaignName: string;
+};

 // @public
 export type CatalogFilters = Pick<ItemFilters, 'ids' | 'first' | 'skip' | 'category' | 'creator' | 'isSoldOut' | 'isOnSale' | 'search' | 'isWearableHead' | 'isWearableSmart' | 'isWearableAccessory' | 'isWearableAccessory' | 'wearableCategory' | 'rarities' | 'wearableGenders' | 'emoteCategory' | 'emoteGenders' | 'emotePlayMode' | 'contractAddresses' | 'itemId' | 'network' | 'minPrice' | 'maxPrice' | 'urns' | 'emoteHasGeometry' | 'emoteHasSound'> & {
     onlyMinting?: boolean;